-In a lengthy hadith (25), from the 40 Hadith-e-Qudsi’ (Prophetic summary of Allah’s words), Allah is reported to have said: “…and My servant continues to draw near to Me with supererogatory works so that I shall love him…” Illustrating how the most coveted love of our Adoring Lord, can be gained.
-After fulfilling Fardh (obligatory) acts like fasts, salah, etc. a slave draws closer to Allah through Nafl (voluntary) ones, such as Tahajjud/Qiyam al-Layl (Night Prayer).
+Allah said in a lengthy hadith (25), from the 40 Hadith Qudsi’ (Prophetic summary of Allah’s words), that His slave gets closer to him by performing voluntary acts of worship in order to earn Allah’s love.
+This illustrates how the most coveted love of our Adoring Lord can be gained.
+After fulfilling Fardh (obligatory) acts like fasts, salah, etc. a slave indeed draws closer to Allah through Nafl (voluntary) ones, such as Tahajjud/Qiyam al-Layl (Night Prayer).
 Allah’s love being man’s most sought-after possession.
-It has been noted that the Prophet (PBUH) would increase his recitation in the Night Prayers until his feet were swollen.
-He mentioned doing so, to be Allah’s grateful slave.
+The Prophet (PBUH) would especially increase his recitation in the Night Prayers until his feet were swollen.
+He mentioned doing so, to be undeniably Allah’s grateful slave.

 What are the timings for Tahajjud (Night Prayer)?

 As is the case with obligatory prayers, it is important to note the duration of time in which Qiyam al-Layl can be offered.
 It is mentioned in Surah Al-Isra that there are part of the night where voluntary Tahajjud prayer can be offered.